 There are 2 Year Four classes, the Beech class and the Birch class.

-In Year Three we teach from the national curriculum in an all inclusive and creative way, to develop the children's progressive learning.
+In Year Four we teach from the national curriculum in an all inclusive and creative way, to develop the children's progressive learning.

 At Robsack Wood Primary Academy, we value your opinions and your input into your child’s education, as we believe that close home-school relations are wholly beneficial to children’s learning.
 For this reason, we operate an open door policy and welcome parents into our classrooms to share and celebrate our achievements.